 All people need clean water to live.
 Protecting local water bodies protects your drinking water and health.
 Reducing water consumption in the home also saves money and “green” communities tend to have higher property values.
-Homeowners can enjoy a great deal of benefit from only a few small changes to their daily water habits.
+Homeowners can enjoy many benefits from only a few small changes to their daily water habits.

-- Low-Flow Faucets and Showerheads - Low-flow faucets and showerheads reduce the flow of water and therefore reduce the total amount of water used.
+Low-Flow Faucets and Showerheads - Low-flow faucets and showerheads reduce the flow of water and therefore reduce the total amount of water used.
 Installing one of these can save over 7,600 gallons of water per year!

-- Flush Only Toilet Paper - Wipes (even "flushable" or "biodegradable" ones), paper towels, or other paper products not intended for use in wastewater systems, down the toilet can lead to sewer backups and in-home plumbing issues which may be expensive to repair.
+Flush Only Toilet Paper - Wipes (even "flushable" or "biodegradable" ones), paper towels, or other paper products not intended for use in wastewater systems, down the toilet can lead to sewer backups and in-home plumbing issues which may be expensive to repair.
 Improper disposal can also lead to problems in the sewer system.
 In addition, fat and grease should not be put down the drain because they lead to buildups.

-- Reduce Your Shower Time - An average shower uses anywhere from two to seven gallons of water per minute.
+Reduce Your Shower Time - An average shower uses anywhere from two to seven gallons of water per minute.
 This doesn’t sound like much, but a single person who showers for 15 minutes every day could use more than 15,000 gallons of water per year on average.
 Considering cutting time off your daily shower.
 One minute less will save 1,000 gallons of water per year or more!

-- Water Smarter - Be careful when you chose to water your lawn or plants.
-Never water when its windy or at the hottest part of the day because this will lead to more evaporation than plant benefit.
+Water Smarter - Be careful when you chose to water your lawn or plants.
+Never water when it's windy or at the hottest part of the day because this will lead to more evaporation than plant benefit.
 Always be aware of the weather and think: Does the lawn really need to be watered?
 Oh, and NEVER water when it’s raining!

-- Consider Collecting Rainwater - Rainwater is naturally clean water that can be collected around a home using tools such as rain barrels.
+Consider Collecting Rainwater - Rainwater is naturally clean water that can be collected around a home using tools such as rain barrels.
 The collected water can then be used to water plants and other non-potable (not for drinking) uses during dry spells.
 Always check with your local municipality before investing in a rain barrel; some municipalities have rules about collecting water!